-Consequently, at the valuation date, the valuer placed less reliance on previous evidence for comparison purposes to inform their current opinions of value and have reported on the basis of 'material valuation uncertainty'.
+Consequently, at the valuation date, transactions agreed prior to or during the initial months of the COVID-19 pandemic may or may not be indicative of prevailing, market conditions.
+The valuer placed less reliance to pre-COVID-19 market evidence for comparison purposes to determine their current opinion of value and have reported on the basis of 'material valuation uncertainty'.
 As such, less certainty and a higher degree of caution is attached to the valuation than would normally be the case.

-11. Investment properties
+This applies to fair value determination of investment properties (Note 11) and right-of-use assets (Note 16) which have been estimated by the same valuer.